Canada's Regional Development Agencies: Support for businesses during COVID-19

 - Western Economic Diversification Canada

 It will help businesses access short-term financing to:

 - increase storage capacity, and find storage solutions for unsold product

 - adapt plant operations, and invest in equipment, services and materials to address challenges associated with COVID-19

 - respond to changing markets and consumer needs

-- The Northern Business Relief Fund, which provides eligible territorial SMEs affected by the economic disruptions due to COVID-19 with short-term relief for operational costs in the form of non-repayable grants ranging from $2,500 to a maximum of $100,000.
+Northern Business Relief Fund provides eligible territorial SMEs affected by the economic disruptions due to COVID-19 with short-term relief for operational costs.
+This non-repayable grants range from $2,500 to a maximum of $100,000.
 The funding will cover a maximum period of four months, retroactive to April 1, 2020.
 This fund is delivered directly through the Canadian Northern Economic Development Agency.

 Atlantic Canada Opportunities Agency (ACOA)